Skip to main content

 Repressible Operon

-A repressible operon is usually active but can be turned off by a corepressor molecule.
-This mechanism is exemplified by the trp operon, which regulates the synthesis of tryptophan.
-When tryptophan levels are high, it binds to the repressor, activating it and inhibiting the transcription of the operon's structural genes, thus preventing unnecessary production.
+A repressible operon is usually active and can be turned off by a corepressor molecule.
+An example is the trp operon, which regulates the synthesis of tryptophan.
+When tryptophan levels are high, it binds to the repressor, activating it and blocking transcription of the operon, thus preventing the unnecessary production of tryptophan.

 Recommended video: